corndel-swe/swe-js-cash-register/CONTRIBUTING.md

 - Currency is in USD: penny, nickel, dime and quarter are coins; everything else is a note

+- Drawer objects are always ordered descending by value (biggest denomination at the front)

 - Value is always given as an integer in cents, and never a decimal, so a `value` of `210` means $2.10.
   [Want to know why?](https://blog.agentrisk.com/you-better-work-in-cents-not-dollars-2edb52cdf308)